pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 An entity that aggregates or transforms resource objects from resource creators/updaters (RC/RU) and make them available for resource subscribers (RS) using multiple SCIM interactions, an example of this role could be an Identity-as-a-Service (IDaaS) cloud platform.

 #### Resource Subscriber (RS)
-An entity that consumes information in resource objects (RO) but is not authoritative to create new objects or attributes.
+An entity that consumes information in resource objects (RO) and typically don't create new objects or attributes.
 An example of entities that play this role include SaaS applications relying on an IDaaS cloud platform.

 #### External Resource Creator (ERC)
 An entity that has information about resources and its attributes, but does not participate in SCIM flows, examples include databases or internally-facing applications.